30blay/lostasock/README.md

-# Biped
+# Lostasock

-Biped is a website allowing people who have lost the same sock to find each other.
+Lostasock is a website allowing people who have lost the same sock to find each other!